 I don’t tend to address issues like this because it attracts people I can’t help (even if I want to).
 My content is focused more on high achievers who can execute.
 But this time, I was compelled to answer (and post this with her permission) because it was so emotional, genuine, and almost everything I’ve released online started because I was like this women and wanted to learn how to get better.
 I want to add some value here, even if my tips won’t solve everything.

-I’ve posted a shortened version of her question and my answer to help anyone going through something similar:
+I’ve posted a shortened version of Dana’s question and my answer to help anyone going through something similar:

 I’m 55 years old and a single mom of 3.

 When I was younger.. and I mean in my 20’s, I was confident, assertive.
 Happy go lucky.
-I was a purser (head flight attendant on int’l flights for a prominent airline), I could make decisions quickly, without a second thought, no second guessing.
+I was a pursuer (head flight attendant on international flights for a prominent airline), I could make decisions quickly, without a second thought, no second guessing.
 And I never doubted myself.
-I always knew what I needed to do, or wanted to do.
+I always knew what I needed to do or wanted to do.
 No matter what it was in regards to.
 My life, health wise, relationship wise, financial, family, ect.

 I grew up pretty much alone.
 Living on my own since I was 16.
 I married at 28.
 My ex-husband was an alcoholic and emotionally abusive.
 This was the initial decent into depression for me.

-I lost all my friends because I was not allowed to see anyone, in a round about way..
+I lost all my friends because I was not allowed to see anyone, in a round about way.
 We only hung out with his friends, or family.
-When my friends or family came over..
-He was always doing something.

 I was so happy to be away from him.
 Having taken my kids away, to a happier place.
 It was a fresh start.

 But I started to realize I had no friends, most my family was in other areas of the country.
-And since I was disabled, no money, well.. it started to take its toll.
+And since I was disabled and with no money, well.. it started to take its toll.

-I am unable to work outside the home, so I didn’t have as much opportunity to meet people.
-For friends or relationships.
+I am unable to work outside the home, so I didn’t have as much opportunity to meet people for friends or romantic relationships.

-So not only am I depressed.
-I have no one to talk to, I have lost all my friends.
-I have no one in my life relationship wise, and the way I see myself and life has changed dramatically.
+So not only am I depressed, I have no one to talk to, I have lost all my friends, and I have no one in my life relationship wise, and the way I see myself and life has changed dramatically.

 I am no longer the positive, quick thinking, know what I need to do person that I use to be.